ThePacielloGroup/cupper/README.md

 ## Minimum Hugo version

-This theme **requires** Hugo version `0.48` or higher.
-Take a look at the [Hugo releases](https://github.com/gohugoio/hugo/releases) and download the binary for your OS.
+Hugo version `0.48` or higher is required.
+View the [Hugo releases](https://github.com/gohugoio/hugo/releases) and download the binary for your OS.

 ## Installation